-Acetaminophen causes impairment of liver function when used excessively.
+Acetaminophen causes liver damage when used excessively.

 Vicodin and Norco are similar drugs.
 They both contain acetaminophen and hydrocodone, but there is a difference in the formulation.
 Norco contains more hydrocodone.
 Because of this, users or Norco are more at risk for dizziness, drowsiness, and lightheadedness.

 As is the case with most drugs, interactions can occur when mixing Vicodin with other substances.